Professor Dagmar Divjak

 After obtaining my PhD in Russian Linguistics from the KULeuven in 2004, I spent one year at the UNC at Chapel Hill (USA, 2004-2005) as a BAEF Francqui Fellow and one year at the University of Stockholm (Sweden, 2005-2006) as a Postdoctoral Fellow of the Research Foundation - Flanders.

 I joined the Department of Russian and Slavonic Studies at the University of Sheffield (UK) in September 2006 as a Lecturer in Slavonic Languages and Linguistics.
 I am currently Director of the HumLab, the Faculty's new experimental facility for interdisciplinary research in Arts & Humanities and work with the Out Of Our Minds team to understand language knowledge and optimize language learning.

-My main research interests are in understanding how our cognitive capacities give rise to the patterns and structures we see in language and in charting what language has to offer the learner in his/her quest for meaning.
+My main research interest is in understanding how our cognitive capacities give rise to the patterns we see in language and how language learners might use these patterns to build up knowledge of their language.
 Because of my background in usage-based cognitive linguistics, frequency in all its guises plays a central role, and my work relies heavily on corpus- and experimental data.
 For more details about my research and research funding, including the Out Of Our Minds project, go here.

 Jane Klavan (Tartu University, Estonia) successfully defended her PhD November 2012.
 She worked on constructional synonymy in Estonian locative constructions using corpus-based and experimental techniques.
 Click here to access the dissertation.